j300-174/PayAPI/readme.md

 # CTEC3905 Assignment

 # Introduction
-For this assignment, my chosen topic is to create a Single-Page Application (SPA) portfolio website that will showcase my web development skills learnt in the assignment.
+For this assignment, my chosen topic is to create a 4-page website consisting of a landing page that will showcase my web development skills learnt in the assignment.

 The **4 sections** include:

-1. Home + Login
+1. Home
-2. Features + why us
+2. Pricing
-3. Pricing
+3. About
-4. Contacts
+4. Contact

 ## References